1990s Lampada T. Table Lamp

 Designer: To be appraised.

-The design of this table lamp is based, to say the least, on the design of the Miss Sissi table lamp designed by Philippe Starck (born 1949) in 1990 and in production by FLOS since 1991.
+The design of this 1990s Lampada T. table lamp is based, to say the least, on the design of the Miss Sissi table lamp designed by Philippe Starck (born in 1949) in 1990 and in production by FLOS since 1991.
+This one is also from the early nineties, to see on the label without the, since 1993, mandatory CE logo.

-This “copy” was also produced in Italy, in all probability by Veneta Lumi, but produced for companies such as Massive from Belgium and IKEA.
-The table lamp sold by Veneta Lumi itself was named Lulù, as you can see below.
-The only difference with this lamp is that it has the switch on the cord and is not built into the base, as you can see below.
+Veneta Lumi produced another, similar table lamp named Lulù, as you can see below.
+The only difference with this lamp is that it has the switch on the cord and is not built-in the base, as you can see below.
+The Lulù table lamp can be found over here.

 All the electric parts are made by VLM Components.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.
 You can find them over here.
 VLM is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.